 On top of ensuring all project participants are using up-to-date information, a project information control system centered on enforcing best practices and process automation also delivers scalability to organizations that use them.
 By giving all key performers the best quality information when they need it, talented, smart people become more productive and are able to support business growth without loss of control or loss to the bottom line.

-If you're looking to learn more about interface management and how it facilitates essential communications between project members, see What is Interface Management? (includes overview, benefits to projects, plus how to plan and implement a program on a project).
+If you're looking to learn more about interface management and how it facilitates essential communications between project members, see Project Interface Management: Questions and Answers (includes questions from project professionals and answers from interface management experts).

 Quotes from this article have been taken from the following sources: